kevinmhk/zsh_tmux_ls_welcome_message/README.md

 - When adding new capabilities, update this README and any related documentation to keep the information current.

 ## License
-This project will be released under the Apache License, Version 2.0.
-Include the full license text in a `LICENSE` file before publishing.
+This project is distributed under the Apache License, Version 2.0.
+See the `LICENSE` file for the full text.